AlanTheKnight/school-diary/README.md

     [Section]
     debug =

-Any debug value except an empty one will turn one debug mode.
+Any debug value except an empty one will turn on debug mode.

 Then activate your virtual environment and install requirements: